“Van Buren – one of the biggest names in British illusionists”

 1964 they performed their “Whirlwind of Magic” act in summer season at the Palace Theatre in Douglas Isle of Man with the Dickie Valentine show.

 During the 1960’s Fred and Connie Greta were carving a great career on the London Banquet cabaret scene working regularly in London Hotels including Grosvenor house, Dorchester, Edmundo Ros club, Savoy and many more.
-There was great demand for appearances on television too, amongst which was the Tricks ‘N’ Nixon TV show which lead the way to several future appearances with David Nixon.
+There was great demand for appearances on television too, amongst which was the Tricks ‘N’ Nixon TV show which lead the way to several future appearances with television magician David Nixon.
 Then in 1965 they worked with comedian Roy Hudd in summer season at Clacton.

 A massive turning point was when Fred was invited to a meeting with Walt Disney and Tom Arnold, from this Fred was commissioned to create special illusions, which they performed in the Disney production of “Snow White on Ice”, in Wembley Empire Pool Arena in London, then going on to tour for a further year with the show.